 Mathematics & Further Mathematics

 The Maths department ethos is to stretch students academically and to develop Mathematical curiosity and stamina through the passion and enthusiasm of the teaching that students receive.
 Mathematics is the most popular A-level choice for our students.
-In addition, Further Mathematics continues to be a very popular choice amongst our top academic students – currently we have 42 students in Year 12 and 29 students in Year 13 taking the double Mathematics award.
-We have a very large number of students who go on to study Maths and Maths related courses at University.
+In addition, Further Mathematics continues to be a very popular choice amongst our top academic students – currently we have 41 students in Year 12 and 30 students in Year 13 taking the double Mathematics award.
+We have a very large number of students who go on to study Maths and Maths related courses at top Universities including Oxbridge.

 In order for students to show off their Mathematical Problem-Solving skills we regularly have over 650 entries to the UKMT Maths Challenges; at Junior, Intermediate and Senior level, with many students who progress on to the Kangaroo and Olympiad rounds.
 The Maths department also has 8 dedicated Maths Subject Ambassadors; these are Year 13 students who apply for the role, and help promote Maths within the RGS, and to enthuse all students of all abilities.